Disability issues have become a hot topic amongst science fiction and fantasy fans.

 The Social Model

 Under the Social Model, disabled people are not in need of ‘fixing.’
 Whatever limitations disabled people have, it’s the discrimination and exclusion we face that turn those limitations into disabilities.
 A wheelchair driver is not disabled because they need a wheelchair.
-They’re disabled because they live in a society where access and inclusion for people who drive wheelchairs are considered a ‘special need’ instead of a human right.
+They’re disabled because they live in a society where access and inclusion for people who drive wheelchairs are considered ‘special needs’ instead of human rights.

 Under the social model, a future without disabled people is a creepy dystopia where everyone is expected to conform to a socially-constructed ‘normal,’ or else be deprived of even the opportunity to make a life for themselves.
 Many disabled people are not interested in a ‘cure.’
 Creating a future where disabled people don’t exist would mean coercing many of us into medical interventions we do not want.